bcgov/data-publication/pages/metadata_providers_guide.md

 Metadata records have a life cycle from Draft to Pending Publish to Published to Pending Archive to Archived.

-*   Log into the Catalogue.
+1. Log into the Catalogue.
-*   Navigate to the metadata record to be edited and click the "wrench" tool icon (top right corner) to start editing the record.
+1. Navigate to the metadata record to be edited and click the "wrench" tool icon (top right corner) to start editing the record.
-*   Change the dataset record state to **Pending Publish**.
+1. Change the dataset **Record State**(first metadata element):
+	+ from **DRAFT**
+	+ to **PENDING PUBLISH**.
-*   Click **Update Dataset**.
+1. Click the **Update Dataset**.
 	+ This will then send an email to the Catalogue team that you are ready to publish the record.
+	+ The record will be reviewed for:
+		+ Completeness
+		+ Data quality
+		+ Licence type

-Publicaiton timing: if there is a specific time and date that the release of these records is required contact the Catalogue team to work on timing that is withing regular government business hours.
+**Publiction timing**: if there is a specific time and date that the release of these records is required contact the Catalogue team to work on timing that is withing regular government business hours, M-F 8:30 to 5pm.

 The Catalogue team will validate the record and if all is in order will change the state to **Published** and you will be notified of this by email; or a Catalogue team member may contact you with questions about your record.

 ## HOW TO ARCHIVE A METADATA RECORD

+Data and metadata records have a life cycle that includes Archiving.

+1. Log into the Catalogue.
+1. Navigate to the metadata record to be edited and click the "wrench" tool icon (top right corner) to start editing the record.
+1. Scroll down to **Resource Status** and change this to either:
+	1.  **obsolete** and
+		1. Add a link for a *Replacement Record*.
+			+ Often this is another record in the catalogue and recommend to use the replacement record's permalink.
+			+ If there is no replacement, then either the main catalogue page can be used or a webpage about the data or program.
+	1.	**historicalArchive**, this then requires two additional fields that was part of a legacy coporate archival system.
+		1.	**Retention Expiry Date**
+		1.	**Source Data Path**
+1. Change the dataset **Record State**(first metadata element):
+	+ from **DRAFT**
+	+ to **PENDING PUBLISH**.
 ## FAQ
 [_Frequently Asked Questions_](pages/faq.md#PUBLISHING-METADATA-RECORDS-TO-THE-BC-DATA-CATALOGUE)